The Vampire - Magicka Sorcerer PVP Build

 Food is very simple, the highest level food you can consume with 2 stats only, MAX health and MAX Magicka.
 There are 3 variations of recipes but all are the same in the stats they give so your choice which one you use.

 Immovable potions – Mountain Flower + Columbine + wormwood + Lorkhan’s Tears

 Cowardice Poison – Cornflower + Lady’s Smock + Alkehest

 Food – Minstral Banana-Bunny Hash – Small game(1) + Bananas(2) + Seasoning(3)

 Melon-Baked Parmesan Pork – White Meat(1) + Melon(2) + Cheese(3)

 Solitude Salmon-Millet Soup – Fish(1) + Tomato(2) + Millet(3)

-Below is a chart showing the overall gear set-up, noting the optimal set requirements in terms of weight, enchants and of course, traits!
+Below is a chart showing the overall gear set-up, noting the optimal set requirements in terms of weight, enchants & traits!

 We are using the Lover mundus stone with this also to make sure we get plenty penetration before buffs are applied to go through the targets resistance, increasing our overall damage.